-BUS 4986 - Sp Tpcs in Business (3)
+BUS 4986 - Special Topics in Business (3)

-BUS4986 Special Topics (1-3) Prerequisites: Consent of advisor A course to be utilized for seminars and special lectures in topics which are not offered on a regular basis.
-The course will addresses a specific need, or current interest and/or a trend in the field pertaining to the program's curriculum.
-Consult syllabus as content will vary from semester to semester depending on the research interests of the faculty member teaching the course.
+A course to be utilized for seminars and special lectures in topics which are not offered on a regular basis.
+The course addresses a specific need, or current interest and/or a trend in the field pertaining to the program's curriculum.
+Consult syllabus as content varies from semester to semester depending on the research interests of the faculty member teaching the course.

-Prerequisite: Prerequisites: Consent of advisor.
+Prerequisite: Consent of advisor.